BenderScript/envoybigbook/README.md

 ### 1.1 Forward Proxy

-In this example of we run a Forward Envoy Proxy that listens on port 4999 and directs requests to their original destination.
+In this example of we run a (Forward Envoy Proxy)[https://www.envoyproxy.io/docs/envoy/latest/configuration/http_filters/dynamic_forward_proxy_filter] that listens on port 4999 and directs requests to their original destination.

 The practical use-case is to confine applications running on the same host as the envoy proxy by using it as a forward proxy.
 Applications can not communicate directly out due IPTables rules.

 ### 1.2 Explicit Proxy Config

-This example uses the same container as the Envoy Forward Proxy example but instead of using IPTables to redirect packets, we set HTTP Proxy environment variables.
+This example uses the same container as the Envoy Forward Proxy example but instead of using IPTables to redirect packets, we explicitly set HTTP Proxy environment variables.

 ### 1.3 Original Destination